-Without modifying our opinion, we draw attention to Note 1 part 8 of the financial report, which describes the postponed revaluation of landfill capping and post closure liabilities.
-The postponement is to allow greater clarity over the strategic direction of the landfill, which will inform the appropriate assumptions to be used for the revaluation.
+Without modifying our opinion, we draw attention to Note 1 part 8 of the financial report, which describes the postponed adoption of the revaluation of landfill capping and post closure liabilities.
+The Authority has made the decision to retain the existing liabilities totalling \$13.7 million in the balance sheet.
+The Authority expects these liabilities to be sufficient to meet its closure and post closure obligations.
 These circumstances impact the reliability of the reported provision balances and related amounts in the statement of comprehensive income.
 Our opinion is not modified in respect of this matter.